Good Budget Option?

 Connection Options

-To try it out for yourself, just go to the Recording tab in the sound panel and right-click the Fifine mic to make it the default recording device, adjust the volume, and listen through your regular playback device.
-I did not adjust anything else than the basic sound level in the sound control panel and the gain knob on the microphone.
+To set up the Fifine mic, go to the Recording tab, right-click the mic, set it as the default device, adjust the volume, and listen through your playback device.
+I kept it simple, adjusting the sound level in the control panel and the mic’s gain knob.

 Also Read: Razer Viper V2 Pro Review